 San Diego Symphony Orchestra

-The San Diego Symphony Orchestra performed its first concert on December 6, 1910.
-In the 100-plus years since its inception, the San Diego Symphony Orchestra has become one of the finest orchestras in the United States and was designated a Tier 1 Orchestra by the League of American Orchestras.
-In 2010 the Orchestra celebrated its 100th anniversary and was the first California orchestra to reach this milestone.
+The San Diego Symphony Orchestra performed its first concert on December 6, 1910, making it the oldest orchestra in the state of California.
+In the 100-plus years since its inception, the San Diego Symphony Orchestra has become one of the finest orchestras in the United States.

 The San Diego Symphony Orchestra offers a wide range of concert experiences and performs over 120 concerts annually, including the Jacobs Masterworks series of classical concerts.
 The Orchestra's Music Director Designate is Rafael Payare, who becomes Music Director in the 2019-20 season.
 The Orchestra’s Conductor Laureate is Jahja Ling, who led the SDSO as Music Director for 13 years.
 Notable featured guest conductors include Christoph von Dohnanyi, Edo De Waart and Charles Dutoit as well as today’s emerging conducting talent.
 In addition, some of the finest guest soloists regularly appear with the orchestra; these include Lang Lang, Pinchas Zukerman, Midori, Gil Shaham, Yefim Bronfman and Itzhak Perlman.
 The Orchestra also performs a wide range of music including film concerts, family concerts and other special presentations.